sqlparser/sqlflow_public/doc/widget/readme.md

 The SQLFlow widget is shipped together with [the SQLFlow On-Premise version](https://www.gudusoft.com/sqlflow-on-premise-version/).
 No online demo is available currently.

-Once installed the SQLFlow widget on your server, you can access the SQLFlow widget with the url like: https://127.0.0.1/widget
+Once the SQLFlow widget is installed on your server, you can access the SQLFlow widget with the url like: https://127.0.0.1/widget